 Daphne real estate is some of the most expensive in Alabama, although Daphne house values don't compare to the most expensive real estate in the U.S.

-Daphne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Daphne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Daphne are a mix of both white- and blue-collar jobs.
 Overall, Daphne is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Daphne who work in sales jobs (15.03%), office and administrative support (11.52%), and management occupations (10.35%).
+There are especially a lot of people living in Daphne who work in sales jobs (13.72%), office and administrative support (13.38%), and management occupations (10.14%).

 Of important note, Daphne is also a city of artists.
 Daphne has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Daphne’s character.

-Daphne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Daphne is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Daphne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Daphne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.66% of adults in Daphne have a bachelor's degree or even advanced degree.
+The citizens of Daphne are very well educated compared to the average community in the nation: 39.25% of adults in Daphne have a bachelor's degree or even advanced degree.

-The per capita income in Daphne in 2010 was $31,778, which is wealthy relative to Alabama and the nation.
-This equates to an annual income of $127,112 for a family of four.
+The per capita income in Daphne in 2010 was $29,623, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,492 for a family of four.
 However, Daphne contains both very wealthy and poor people as well.

-Daphne is a somewhat ethnically-diverse city.
+Daphne is a very ethnically-diverse city.
 The people who call Daphne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daphne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Daphne include German, Irish, Italian, and Scottish.
+Important ancestries of people in Daphne include Irish, German, Italian, and Scottish.

 The most common language spoken in Daphne is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.